A Guide to Recruiting Seasonal Employees

 However, with seasonal ebbs and flows, finding staff for a short period can be challenging.
 To help, we’ve rounded up a few tips for finding the right seasonal employees to make it the best season for your tour and activity business.

 1. Update Job Descriptions to Seasonal Roles

 The first step in hiring is to know your new hire’s desired characteristics and qualifications and reflect them in the job descriptions.
-Detail the exact skills you are looking for so that it attracts the right talent.
+Detail the exact skills you are looking for to attract the right talent.

 Spend some time reviewing the job descriptions.
 If you don’t have job descriptions, now’s a good time to get started.